 Low-density lipoprotein-cholesterol, more appropriately referred to as LDL-C or LDL cholesterol is the bad form of fat in our blood.
 Within the normal range, LDL-C does not harm the body.
 It is only when the levels cross their upper limit that LDL-C can pose a significant risk to your health.
-It can affect several systems of your body from head to toe.
+Many people wonder, what does high cholesterol cause?
+The truth is, it can affect several systems of your body from head to toe.

 As these fatty deposits or plaques expand, they interrupt the blood flow to the heart muscle.
 The reduced supply of oxygen-rich blood to the heart triggers chest pain or angina.
 This occurs because the heart has to pump the blood harder through the narrowed arteries.

 Consequently, a section of plaque can detach and form a blood clot.
 With the passage of time, the clot can grow large enough to occlude the blood flow through a coronary artery.
 If the clot is not addressed at the appropriate time, an area of the heart muscle can eventually die, resulting in a heart attack.
 The occlusion of blood supply can also trigger sudden cardiac death.